Email: Phishing Messages

 Have you already provided your personal information to someone?

 If you have given your username and password to any NON-LPS site, your password must be changed as soon as possible.
-This link will take you to to the LPS Password Change tool where you are able to change your own password.
-This link will only work while you are on the LPS network.

 How to recognize phishing

 Your best protection against phishing is awareness.
 Modern phishing attempts are often sophisticated and appear to be legitimate correspondence from companies or organizations you trust.
 If any of the following tell-tale signs of an email scam are present DO NOT respond to the email:

 - You have never done business with this company